kimroen/ember-cli-document-title/README.md

 # Sane Document Title [![Build Status](https://travis-ci.org/kimroen/ember-cli-document-title.svg?branch=master)](https://travis-ci.org/kimroen/ember-cli-document-title)
 This addon adds sane `document.title` integration to your ember app.

-All it does is include [this gist by @machty](https://gist.github.com/machty/8413411) to your application.
+Originally based on [this gist by @machty](https://gist.github.com/machty/8413411), and since improved upon by many fabulous contributors.

+Tested to work with Ember 1.10 and up.

 ## Install
 Install by running

 ```
-ember install:addon ember-cli-document-title
+ember install ember-cli-document-title
 ```

 ## So, how does this work?